Abu Zurayq

-Geography
+Location; palaeogeography

-Abu Zurayq was situated in the northern foothills of an area overlooking the Jezreel Valley called "Bilad al-Rawha" (The Fragrant Country).
-It depended on a number of water sources in its vicinity including an Ein Abu Zurayq spring, the Wadi Abu Zurayq stream and a well.
+Abu Zurayq village was situated in the northern foothills of an area overlooking the Jezreel Valley called "Bilad al-Rawha" ('The Fragrant Country').
+It depended on a number of water sources in its vicinity including the spring of Ein Abu Zurayq, the Wadi Abu Zurayq stream, and a well.

-History

 The prehistoric site of Abu Zurayq was found south of the mound, on the sloping terrace east of the foothills of the Menashe Heights.
 During the Neolithic period there was a large lake next to the site covering part of what is today the Jezreel Valley.

+Archaeological exploration

 The site was excavated by three different expeditions.
 The first was headed by Jean Perrot in 1962 and excavated south of the mound.
 The final report of the excavation was published by Yosef Garfinkel and Zinovi Matskevich in 2002.
 The second expedition included Italians from Centro Camuno di Studi Preistorici and Israelis from the Tel Aviv University and the Wilfrid Israel museum.
 They excavated the site from December 1970 to April 1971.
-The third expedition headed by Aviram Oshri on behalf of the Israel Antiquities Authority, conducted a salvage excavation at the site after the construction of light posts for the Zariq junction near the site has damaged antiquities.
+The third expedition, headed by Aviram Oshri on behalf of the Israel Antiquities Authority, conducted a salvage excavation at the site after the construction of light posts for the Zariq junction near the site has damaged antiquities.

+Archaeological periods

+The survey done by A. Raban during the Mishmar HaEmek survey (1974-1976) concluded, based on pottery findings, that the site was inhabited continuously from the Neolithic to the Ottoman periods.

 Perrot's excavation has revealed a few Paleolithic flints in very bad shape.
 The Italian-Israeli expedition has dated similar finds to the Upper Paleolithic period.
 Neither found any artifacts from the preceding Epipalaeolithic period so it is understood the site was abandoned in that period and only resettled again during the Neolithic period.
 The Italian-Israeli expedition noticed two distinct cultures appearing in Abu Zurayq in the Neolithic, one named "Middle Neolithic", beginning in the late 7th or 6th millennium BC and the other called "Late Neolithic", beginning in the 5th millennium BC.
 The "Late Neolithic" settlement is identified by Garfinkel and Matskevich as part of the Wadi Raba culture.
 This period is well documented by all three expeditions.
 This settlement was succeeded by a Chalcolithic settlement in the 4th millennium BC and later by the Early Bronze Age in the 3rd millennium BC, indicating a consecutive settlement sequence.